opendefensecloud/artifact-conduit/docs/developer-guide/adrs/001-ARC-Architecture.md

 ## Decision Outcome

-Chosen Option: Solution A, because
+Chosen Option: Solution A.

-the solution is the one that provides the most flexibility while the necessity to write own code for many parts is minimized.
+Because the solution is the one that provides the most flexibility while the necessity to write own code for many parts is minimized.
 The flexibility comes from utilizing the CNCF projects Argo Workflows and Kueue for building the workflow engine.
 The project itself can focus on the order process and the handling of endpoints.